ericrhinebolt/reactUltimateCourse/Notes.md

 -If you want to change the way a component looks, or the data is displays, update it's state.
 This usually happens in an event handler function.
 -When building a component, imagine its view as a reflection of state changing over time.
 -For data that should not trigger component re-renders, don't use state.
 Use a regular variable instead.
 This is a common begginer mistake.

+State vs. Props

+State:
+Internal data, owned by component
+Component "memory"
+Can be updated by the component itself
+Updating state causes component to re-render
+Used to make components interactive

+Props:
+External data, owned by parent component
+Similar to function parameters
+Read-only
+Receiving new props causes component to re-render Usually when the parent's state has been updated